-Two recorded archaeological sites are within or adjacent to Segment 15, all north of Old Place Creek.
-The first of these consists of Skinner's Mariner's Harbor site area (Boesch 1994: No. 105; STD-MH), a large area from which artifacts were collected by Skinner (Skinner 1909a), and depicted as a hatched area on his map (Figure 5-1).
-Regarding the Mariner's Harbor area, Skinner noted "At Mariner's Harbor, beginning about half a mile south of the station and running north to Bowman's Point, in every field are traces of prolonged occupation, fire-cracked stones, flint chips, potsherds and the like" (Skinner 1909a:5).
-Skinner's map showing the Mariner's Harbor area containing finds of artifacts is generally situated between the Staten Island Rail Road to the south and Shore Road (present-day Richmond Terrace) to the north.
-The area extends a little west of Western Avenue and east and southeast of South
+North of the Staten Island Rail Road line (see Appendix B-11 thru 13), the proposed pipeline overlaps with the Mariner's Harbor site area first reported by Alan Skinner (Boesch 1994: No. 105; STD-MH).
+The Mariner's Harbor Site is a large area from which artifacts were collected by Skinner (Skinner 1909a), and depicted as a hatched area on his map (Figure 5-1).
+Regarding this area, Skinner noted "At Mariner's Harbor, beginning about half a mile south of the station and running north to Bowman's Point, in every field are traces of prolonged occupation, fire-cracked stones, flint chips, potsherds and the like" (Skinner 1909a:5).
+Skinner's map shows the Mariner's Harbor area as generally situated between the Staten Island Rail Road to the south and Shore Road (present-day Richmond Terrace) to the north.
+The area extends a little west of Western Avenue and east and southeast of South Avenue (see Figure 5-1).
+Four site concentrations are also depicted on this map including the Bowman's Brook, Gertie's Knoll, Arlington Avenue, and Arlington Station sites.